Prior Era: Texas During Wild West Era

 1919

-The Canales Investigation: State Representative José T. Canales leads an investigation into the Texas Rangers, exposing widespread abuses and killings of Texans along the border.
-The Rangers are subsequently reorganized.
+The Canales Investigation: State Representative José T. Canales leads an investigation into the Texas Rangers, exposing widespread abuses and killings of Spanish-Texans along the border.
+The Rangers are subsequently downsized and professionalized.

 1920